 When taking practice tests, it is important to recreate the testing environment as closely as possible.
 If your test starts at 8:00, your practice should start at 8:00.
 Take all the breaks, and eat like you will on test day.
 Given how long the test is, I know that it can be tough to set aside a whole day to take a practice test, but that is the best strategy.

 Regardless of how much MCAT preparation you have done, the best advice for the day before the MCAT is to just take it easy.
-You've done MCAT prep already, practice exams, reading comprehensions, practice problems, etc. Get some exercise, eat well, and get plenty of sleep.
+You’ve done enough MCAT prep already, practice exams, sharpened those reading comprehension skills, practice problems; etc. Now you should get some exercise, eat well, and get plenty of sleep.
 At this point, the most studying you should do is to look over a couple flashcards or equations.
-After how long you will spend studying in the weeks before the test, the thing that will help your score the most is to make sure that you are as clear headed and sharp for your test as you can be.
+After how long you spent studying in the weeks before the test, the thing that will help your score the most is to make sure that you are as clear headed and sharp for your test as you can be.

 Day of the test:

 Make sure to eat a good “normal-for-you” breakfast.
 No sushi for the first time!
 Try to arrive at least thirty minutes early.
 Make sure you know where your testing center is!
 It is not a bad idea to drive there for practice before your test day.
 You don’t want to get lost on the big day.

 Make sure to bring dress comfortably (in layers), bring food/drinks, and make sure to bring your ID.
 Your ID must:

 - Be current (document must have expiration date that has not passed)

 - Have been issued by a government agency (driver’s license or passport)